Retrospectives Broken? Fix Them for Good

 That doesn’t happen by accident.
 It takes skillful facilitation, intentional design, and a deep understanding of how humans (not just frameworks) work.

 Most teams know what a retrospective is.
 What they’re missing is how to design one that actually delivers value every time.
-This course is your blueprint.
+The Better Retrospectives on-demand video course is your blueprint.

 You'll learn: